USC Vascular Neurology Fellowship

 Training at Keck Medical Center of USC gives the fellow experience with private patient in a major tertiary and quaternary hospital.
 At the Keck Medical Center of USC, teaching rounds are held daily on the Stroke Neurology service.
 The Stroke Neurology service is a part of the primary ward and neurocritical care team for patients with stroke assigned to the neurology service and the primary consult team for patients with stroke on other services.
 The Stroke Neurology team making attending rounds consists of: the Vascular Neurology/Neurocritical Care Attending, the Vascular Neurology Fellow, a PGY3 General Neurology Resident, a PGY2 General Neurology Resident, and 2 medical students.
 New vascular neurology admissions are presented to the attending.
 The Vascular Neurology Fellow will become familiar with all aspects of the individual stroke patient’s care.
 Presentations are performed for previously admitted patients.
 Vascular Neurology Fellows provide 24-hour coverage of the acute Stroke Neurology service, and, response to sudden change in patient condition, and new inpatient consultations.

-Training at LAC+USC Medical Center provides Fellows with experience in a large urban institution that provides care and serves as a safety net for the underserved residents of Los Angeles County.
-At LAC+USC Medical Center, stroke and transient ischemic attack patients are admitted to the 20 bed dedicated Stroke Unit/Neuroscience Intensive Care and Observation Unit (Unit 4C).
+Training at Los Angeles General Medical Center provides Fellows with experience in a large urban institution that provides care and serves as a safety net for the underserved residents of Los Angeles County.
+At Los Angeles General Medical Center, stroke and transient ischemic attack patients are admitted to the 20 bed dedicated Stroke Unit/Neuroscience Intensive Care and Observation Unit (Unit 4C).
 The Stroke Unit is contained within the Neuroscience Intensive Care and consists of private rooms, each equipped with cardiac telemetry and staffed by dedicated Neuroscience nurses.
 Outpatients are seen in the Neurology Clinic which is equipped with 20 examination rooms and appropriate clinic support staff.
-LAC+USC medical center has 24/7 multimodal imaging with CT scan and imaging with MRI.
+Los Angeles General Medical Center has 24/7 multimodal imaging with CT scan and imaging with MRI.
 A library, cafeteria and private, safe on-call rooms are on-site.
 The library subscribes to Stroke and has ample Vascular Neurology textbooks.
 Vascular Neurology fellows provide 24-hour coverage of the acute Stroke Neurology service, and response to sudden change in patient condition, and new inpatient consultations.

 Kaiser Medical Center of Los Angeles